If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Ultra: While touted as the ultimate programmable function, "Ultra" is really more of a manual setting you can use to override pre-set functions or otherwise cook as you wish to.
 Ultra can use pressure on either Low or High; this is not programmable.
 The temperature range for Ultra functions is 104 - 208F (40 - 98C).
 Note that this is a tighter range than some of the pre-set functions (like yogurt, as explained above), so in some cases you're better off using the pre-sets.

 Sous Vide: The IP Ultra does not have a pre-programmed sous vide function.
 To use the Ultra as a sous vide container, use the Ultra feature and set it to the temp you want.
 It will keep the temperature constant within +/- 5 degrees Fahrenheit.
 Most sous vide circulators run less than one degree above or below the setpoint, so this is not stellar performance.
 But it works.
+Just be sure to set it at least five degrees above the danger zone temp of 130F to prevent bacterial growth.
+(Unfortunately, this may not be ideal for some sous vide operations.
+So again, the sous vide functionality isn't quite there yet.)

 Ease of Cleaning